AnyBody/gm-foot/README.rst

 Usage:
 =============

-This implmentation only works with the TLEM 2 leg model and it requires that the existing feet and lower leg muscles are disabled with the following setting:
+.. note:: This implmentation only works with the TLEM 2 leg model, and requires a few
-``#define BM_FOOT_MODEL _FOOT_MODEL_NONE_``.

-.. note:: This switch is only available in AMMR 2.0.1 or later.
+          features which is only available in AMMR 2.0.1 or later.

 To use the GM foot model the file ``GM_Foot_libdef.any`` must be included before the first ``Main`` statement.